API reference

 The access_token

-to be used to make Flexpa API requests on behalf of this user
+to be used to make Flexpa API requests.

 expires_in